andrewnash/ShopifyDataScience2019/README.md

 |    3     |    362.23	      |  366.97          |    381.01	   |  384.59           |  392.42           |
 |    4     |    23.8	      |  24.48	         |    25.28        |  25.58            |  26.72            |

+You might wounder why there are multiple rows for one product (i.e product 3 above).
+This occurs when two or more purchases are made at the exact same time stamp but have slightly different corresponding prices.
+I assume this discrepancy is related to transaction fees or is simply due to erroneous data.
+Later to overcome this issue, I average the difference in prices and use the result to calculate the yearly change in price.

-The same is done for the last transaction of each year
+I use the same query below to join the last transaction of each year with its price
 ```
 -- Join last transaction with its respective price
 CREATE TABLE last_prices AS